pombreda/lepl/doc-src/manual/intro-1.rst

 look at a simpler problem.
 We will write a program that can take a simple mathematical expression, like "1+2*3", understand the structure, and work out the answer.
-For example, when given "2+2" we want the result "4" (so we not only break the input into pieces, but do something useul with it to get a final result).
+For example, when given "2+2" we want the result "4" (so we not only break the input into pieces, but do something useful with it to get a final result).

 .. index:: Real(), import